ilkerccom/bitcrackrandomiser/README.md

 `2000000 to
 3ffffff`

-We now have about 33 million possible private keys to search.
-All possible private keys are **stored in the database**.
+We now have about 33 million possible ranges to search.
+All possible ranges are **stored in the database**.
 A random value will come up each time a scan job is called and **will be marked as scanned** when the scan is complete.
+Note: Each range contains 1,1 trillion private keys.

-I can scan each key in about 10 minutes on NVIDIA 3090.
+I can scan each range in about 10 minutes on NVIDIA 3090.
 This actually means about 1,1 trillion private keys.
-When the private key is scanned, it is marked as scanned.
+When the range is scanned, it is marked as scanned.
 So it won't show up anymore.

 For Puzzle 66: 2000000-2050000 (First ~%0.98) ranges and 3FAF000-3FFFFFF (Last ~%0.98) manually defeated in this pool.
 If you rescan a defeated range, it will now be marked as scanned normal.

 ## Example

-Random key from database: **326FB80**
+Random range from database: **326FB80**

-The program tells Bitcrack to scan the following range: **326FB800000000000** / **326FB810000000000**
+The program tells Bitcrack to scan the following range: **326FB800000000000** / **326FB80FFFFFFFFFF** (Contains 1,1 trillion private keys)

-When the range is scanned, a new private key is requested and the process proceeds in this way.
+When the range is scanned, a new range is requested and the process proceeds in this way.

 # How to use?